shiyanlee/synapse_neurotransmitters/README.md

 ## Confidence filtering

 Synapse from both volumes are model predicted.
-Synapse confidence thresholds were adjusted per neurotransmitter class to ensure that each of the top 20 neurons contributed at least 15 synapses.
-Thresholds were pushed to its upper limit—retaining only the highest-confidence predictions across all selected neurons.
+Confidence thresholds were pushed to its upper limit retaining only the highest confidence predictions across all selected neurons.

 Hemibrain A method
 Dopamine=0.98